timchurches/g2d2t/README.md

-# genes2anzctR
+# a2d2g

-Mapping genes/mutations to trials in the Australian New Zealand Clinical Trials Registry, using R
+_a2d2g_ is a contraction of "ANZCTR-to-drugs-genes", where ANZCTR isthe acronym for the Australian New Zealand Clinical Trials Registry.